|

 The patient was alert and oriented times three.
 Her mood was generally controlled and remained stable.
 She denied depression, suicidal ideation, manic episodes, dysphoria, and homicidal ideation.
 The patient admitted panic attacks, anxiety, racing thoughts, and free-floating anxiety.
 She also reported memory loss and confusion.
 The patient is presently taking Pamelor and Sythroid.

 The MMPI-2 was completed by the patient.
-The results were not
+The results were not available at the time of this report.

 INTELLECTUAL FUNCTIONING

-The results indicated the patient’s general cognitive ability to be in
+General intellectual functioning is a measure of broad cognitive ability.
+The results indicated the patient’s general cognitive ability to be in the high average range (IQ =105).

 FLUID REASONING